mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 # 1. The 80/20 rule for business value

-As I began researching what separated the fast learners from the slow learners, I found out quickly a big difference.
+As I began researching what separated the those that were becoming data scientists from those that weren't, I quickly found out a big difference.

-The slow learners were learning everything.
+The ones that were NOT making it were trying to learn everything.
 And trying to become masters.

-But the fast learners were doing something different.
+But the ones that WERE making it were doing something different.
 Something unique.

 They were learning by applying the [**80/20 Rule**](https://www.investopedia.com/terms/1/80-20-rule.asp).